Maged325/elevvo-internship-tasks/Task8_PowerBI_RetailDashboard/readme.md

 ### 📊 **Project Description**

+This project was created as part of Task 8 in my internship program.
 This dashboard presents a professional overview of retail performance by visualizing key metrics like revenue, profit, discount behavior, and sales trends.
 The goal is to help business teams quickly identify top-selling products, high-performing regions, and customer behavior patterns.

 ---